Land warfare: Combat vehicles

 Combat vehicles provide the means to mobilize heavy firepower to engage opposing forces including other combat vehicles.
-Combat vehicles are usually equipped for driving in rugged terrain.
+Combat vehicles are usually equipped to drive in rugged terrain.
 They are usually protected against other common threats with armor and other countermeasures.

 Examples of combat vehicles include main battle tanks, infantry fighting vehicles, and self-propelled artillery.

 Artillery

-Historically, artillery (from French artillerie) refers to any engine used for the discharge of projectiles during war.
-The term also describes ground-based troops with the primary function of manning such weapons.
-Sometimes known as "The King of Battle" or "the GOD of war" as called by Stalin.
+Historically, artillery (from French artillerie) refers to any engine used for the discharge of projectiles during the war.
+The term also describes ground-based troops, who primarily manned such weapons.
 The word is derived from the Old French verb attilier, meaning "to equip".

 This term includes coastal artillery which traditionally defended coastal areas against seaborne attack and controlled the passage of ships using their ability to deny access through the threat of coastal fire.
 It also includes land-based field artillery.
 With the advent of powered flight at the start of the 20th century, artillery also included ground-based anti-aircraft batteries.